-&lt;sup>23 The multivariate estimates for turnover are now only significant at the ten percent level when we consider the full sample.
+&lt;sup>26 The multivariate estimates for turnover are now only significant at the ten percent level, however.

 VI.
 Conclusions

 The basic idea of this paper is that, in a world with short-sales constraints, market liquidity can be a sentiment indicator.
 An unusually liquid market is one in which pricing is being dominated by irrational investors, who tend to underreact to the information embodied in either order flow or equity issues.
 Thus high liquidity is a sign that the sentiment of these irrational investors is positive, and that expected returns are therefore abnormally low.